STXT Tutorial

 This is only a semantic indication, but the behavior is the same.

-Once it has the namespace, a schema (@stxt.schema)
+Once it has a namespace, a schema (@stxt.schema)

 or template (@stxt.template) is used to validate it.
 Validations are extensions